Skip to Content

 If you decide to visit Two Eyes cenote in Tulum with a tour, check out my favorite Cenote Dos Ojos tours.

-➤ 2 Divings in Dos Ojos Cenote – This 2-tank diving experience takes certified scuba divers to discover the tunnels and caves of the two different cenotes Dos Ojos.
-The tanks, weights, and flashlight are included.
-This Cenote Dos Ojos tour departs from Tulum.
+Discover the underwater wonders with the 2 Different Divings in Dos Ojos Cenote.
+This 2-tank diving experience takes certified scuba divers to the tunnels and caves of cenotes Dos Ojos.
+The tanks, weights, and flashlight are included, as well as transfers from Tulum.
 BOOK IT HERE

-Private Dream Underground World – You’ll be taken with your own group to explore the Sac Actun system, where you’ll get to swim and snorkel in the underground river and discover the rock formations of this unique ecosystem.
-Snacks, drinks, and snorkel equipment are included, as well as hotel pick-up and drop-off from Riviera Maya.
+The Private Dream Underground World takes your group to explore the Sac Actun system.
+You’ll get to swim and snorkel in the underground river and discover the rock formations of this unique ecosystem.
+Snacks, drinks, and snorkel equipment are included.
 BOOK IT HERE

 READ ALSO: 13 Best Cenote Tours in Tulum